julianjca/juliancanderson.com/content/blog/2020-mid-year-review/index.md

 I guess this is a part of writing itself, fighting [resistance](https://julian.so/about-resistance).

 ### Prioritize Sleep
 I used to sleep at 9-9:30 PM every single day.
 But my sleep schedule is really bad right now.
 The weird thing is I can't wake up late in the morning.
 So no matter what time I go to bed I will just wake up around 6-7 PM.
-And I don't usually a good 7-8 hour of sleep right now.
+And I don't usually get a good 7-8 hour of sleep right now.
 I need to get back to my old sleep schedule.
 Those *Netflix* series can wait.

 ---